 Am I going to need physical therapy?

 Yes.
-You will see a physiotherapist in the hospital who will teach you how to move again after surgery, and you will also need to see a physiotherapist in the community to ensure you continue to improve your strength and mobility when you return home.
+You will see a physiotherapist in the hospital who will teach you how to move again after surgery, and you will also need to see a physiotherapist in the community to ensure you continue to improve your strength, range of motion and mobility when you return home.

 Will I need someone to take me to & from physical therapy?

 Once you attend physiotherapy, your therapist will progress you with other exercises that will continue to improve your strength and movement of your leg.
 The frequency of visits to physiotherapy will depend on the progress you are making and your ability to exercise on your own.
 This is something you should discuss with your physiotherapist on your first visit.

 It depends on the intensity of your therapy.
 Ask your physiotherapist how you can continue with your physiotherapy and still have energy to do other tasks throughout the day.